 The University of Saskatchewan offers a friendly and supportive environment in which to pursue an MA degree in Philosophy.
 Students enjoy small seminar classes and one-on-one contact with faculty members.
 The department offers courses in core areas of faculty expertise and thesis supervision in most areas of philosophy.
-Faculty members have research interests which give the department special strengths in metaphysics, epistemology, philosophy of science, philosophy of mind, 18th- and 19th-century philosophy, ethics, political philosophy, philosophy of language, philosophy of mathematics, and aesthetics.
+Faculty members have research interests which give the department special strengths in metaphysics, epistemology, philosophy of science, philosophy of mind, moral psychology, 18th- and 19th-century philosophy, ethics and meta-ethics, social and political philosophy, philosophy of language, philosophy of mathematics, and aesthetics.
 Applications are particularly welcome from students interested in pursuing topics in these areas of study.
 Locally, the department collaborates with the Women's and Gender Studies Program and the Graduate College’s Interdisciplinary Studies Program.
 We have regular departmental seminars, visiting speakers, social gatherings, and other events in which our students are encouraged to participate as part of their graduate education.

 Graduates of the program have gone on to PhD work at some of the top programs in North America and Europe.
 The department also participates in the Interdisciplinary Studies PhD Program, in which philosophical studies of an interdisciplinary nature may be pursued.
 Those seeking admission to the PhD program should visit the College of Graduate and Postdoctoral Studies' Interdisciplinary Studies website for further information.

 Application requirements and deadlines can be found in the How to Apply section.

 Dr. Leslie Howe - Graduate Director